MakesYT/NodifyM.Avalonia/README.md

 #### You can git clone the project and run `NodifyM.Avalonia.Example`

 ## Changelog
+### 1.0.11
+- Added automatic adaptation to display all Nodes when NodifyEditor is initialized
+- Optimize child node search
 ### 1.0.10
 - Fixed Node Header/Input/OutputTemplate allow use IDataTemplate
 - Added Avalonia.Diagnostics Condition